josmar-crwdstffng/angular/packages/compiler-cli/src/ngtsc/imports/README.md

 Note in this output, the `Foo` identifier from before has disappeared.
 TypeScript then does not find any `ts.Identifier`s which point back to the original import statement, and thus it concludes that the import is unused.

-It's likely that this case was overlooked in the design of the transformers API.
+It is likely that this case was overlooked in the design of the transformers API.